Arcadia Impact · AI Governance Taskforce Read the paper →

 One clock starts in 1989.

 The Financial Action Task Force opens as a G7 initiative: sixteen founding states, the Forty Recommendations inside its first year, nothing yet to enforce.
-The top rail lights its first node.

 Step 02 · the decades accrue